 “Change is the law of life and those who look only to the past or present are certain to miss the future.” — John F. Kennedy

-Hence, it’s time for organizations to review and reinvent their operating model, processes, roles- all of which contribute to the culture, competencies, and mindsets.
+Hence, it is time for organizations to review and reinvent their change management – contributing to the culture, people, competencies, improved customer experience, and mindsets.